Tilagiho/eNoseAnnotator/README.md

 You can pause and stop the measurement.
 After stopping you can start a new measurement by pressing the start icon again.
 If an error occurs during a measurement, you can click the reconnect symbol in order to resume the measurement.

+### Navigation
+You drag and drop the graphs to move around and use the mousewheel to zoom into and out of the graphs.
+Additionally you can zoom into a specific area by holding <kbd>Shift</kbd> and drawing a rectangle of the area with the <kbd>Left Mouse Button</kbd>.
+Use <kbd>Shift</kbd>+<kbd>Right Mouse Button</kbd> to zoom put of the graph to show all data of the current measurement.
+With <kbd>Shift</kbd>+<kbd>Middle Mouse Button</kbd> you can zoom to the previous zoom area specified.

 ### Annotating data

 The graph in the top left shows the the relative deviation of the measurements to the base vector.
 You can changing the range of the x-axis of the graph by dragging & dropping the graph left and right.
 It is also possible to zoom in and out using the mouse wheel.

-You can select data by pressing "Ctrl" and drawing a selection rectangle in the graph.
+You can select data by pressing <kbd>Ctrl</kbd> and drawing a selection rectangle in the graph.
 After selecting data the graph on the bottom left will show the average vector of the selection.

-In order to select a class for the selected data press "Annotation->Set class of selection...".
+In order to annotate the selected data use the annotation symbol in the toolbar.

 ### Loading/ Saving data

-You can load and save data using "Measurement->Load..."/ "Measurement->Save" in the menu.
-You can save the whole measurement data as well as the current selection.
+You can load and save data using the the symbols in the toolbar at the top.

 The data is stored in the format of a .csv file.